canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 The following instructions assume that you have configured your OKE cluster to work with self-managed nodes.
 If you have not done this, refer to the Oracle documentation for `working with self-managed nodes`_

-Before adding a self-managed node, ensure you have configured ``kubectl`` for your OKE cluster with the following command.
+Before adding a self-managed node, ensure that you have configured ``kubectl`` for your OKE cluster with the following command.
 This process will be easier if ``kubectl`` is configured for a single OKE cluster.

 .. code:: bash